ColeTistan/c_three_logistics_website/README.md

 # C3 Logistics Website
-This is an existing website that has to be refactored into a dynamic, UI/UX friendly webpage.
-In addition, an e-learning system is to be added for employees to take monthly courses.
+This is an mock website that was initially to refactor an existing website into a dynamic, UI/UX friendly webpage.

 ## Technologies Used
 `HTML5`